-Living in Kenya, from Italy
+Living in Indonesia, from the UK

-Living in Chad, from the USA
+Living in Mali, from Denmark

 You are standing in front of a pile of half-empty moving boxes thinking what to bring, what to leave – does this sound familiar?
 Moving abroad, especially for a longer period of time, is never an easy feat.
 The InterNations expat guide helps you prepare for this endeavor.

 Most people want to bring everything they own to their new home abroad.
 Not only is it a reminder of home, but it creates comfort and helps you to get accustomed to the new situation.
 However, it can easily turn into chaos.

 Have you decided to haul your family, pets, and personal belongings overseas – at least for the next few years?
 Congratulations!
 You …

 A move abroad is a big decision, even if you are solely responsible for yourself.
 Taking your entire family with you, however, can make it even more stressful.
 But don’t get frustrated!
 Here are a few tips on how to …